BobHasNoSoul/Bobs.Jellyfin.Plugins/README.md

 ## Jellyflow - status completed working

-screenshots to be uploaded later
+screenshots to be uploaded later okay screenshots dont do it justice.. have a video https://www.blueboxofdoom.uk/filebrowser/api/public/dl/h0GnrESG?inline=true

 a full feature plugin for coverflow in your library fast and supports large libraries (large here is my 350000 item library) if you remember the old itunes you will understand what i mean.